Code analysis for C/C++ overview

-The C/C++ Code Analysis tool provides information to developers about possible defects in their C/C++ source code.
-Common coding errors reported by the tool include buffer overruns, un-initialized memory, null pointer dereferences, and memory and resource leaks.
+The C/C++ Code Analysis tool provides information about possible defects in your C/C++ source code.
+Common coding errors reported by the tool include buffer overruns, uninitialized memory, null pointer dereferences, and memory and resource leaks.
 The tool can also run checks against the C++ Core Guidelines.

-Developers can use the #pragma directive to treat warnings as errors; enable or disable warnings, and suppress warnings for individual lines of code.
-For more information, see How to: Enable and Disable Code Analysis for Specific C/C++ Warnings.
+#pragma directive to treat warnings as errors; enable or disable warnings, and suppress warnings for individual lines of code.
+For more information, see Pragma directives and the

 Annotations improve the accuracy of the code analysis.
 Annotations provide additional information about pre- and post- conditions on function parameters and return types.
-For more information, see How to: Specify Additional Code Information by Using __analysis_assume
+For more information, see Using SAL Annotations to Reduce C/C++ Code Defects.

 Run analysis tool as part of check-in policy

-You can use the integrated features of the build system to run code analysis tool as a step of the Team Foundation Server build process.
-For more information, see Building the Application.
+You can use the integrated features of the build system to run code analysis tool as a step of the Azure DevOps build process.
+For more information, see Azure Pipelines.